-The container lines part of the COSCO group is headquartered in Shanghai, but maintains regional headquarters in several other cities around the world: Tokyo, Seoul, Singapore, New York, Hamburg, Dubai, Sydney, Beijing, and Singapore.
+The container lines part of the COSCO group is headquartered in Shanghai but maintains regional headquarters in several other cities worldwide: Tokyo, Seoul, Singapore, New York, Hamburg, Dubai, Sydney, Beijing, and Singapore.

 History of COSCO

 It made its first trip to Europe in 1967, launching COSCO’s international shipping line.
-In 1978 the first container ship launched and by 1979the company had made its firsts trip to North America.
+In 1978 the first container ship was launched, and by 1979, the company had made its first trip to North America.
 In 1980 COSCO founded its first international partnership with the Holland Transocean Company.

-Operations and Fleet
+COSCO Operations and Fleet